zlogikon/fend-project2-landing/README.md

 This project was created as part of Udacity's Front End Developer Nanodegree program.

 The project supplied me with a set of HTML and CSS files.
-It was my task to create the following functionality using JavaScript and minimal changes to the HTML and CSS.
+It was my task to create the following functionality using the DOM and JavaScript, along with minimal changes to the HTML and CSS files.

 <ul>
   <li>Generate a navigation menu that will remain on screen and smoothly scroll to each section</li>